tornadoes

 Tornadoes happen after geomagnetic storms when the interface between the high density polar air mass and ambient mid latitude air mass is across the US midwest.
 The increase in charge density and repelling force between electrons in the electrified sectors of the auroral ovals powers a high velocity shock wave which increases barometric pressure and wind speed along the interface with the mid latitude air mass.

 May 18 -19, 2013 – Over the weekend, a pair of CMEs hit Earth.
-The impacts sparked Northern Lights visible as far south as Colorado.
+The geomagnetic storms sparked Northern Lights visible as far south as Colorado.
 Some of the brightest appeared over Cape Cod, Massachusetts.

 May 20, 2013 – TORNADOES KILL 24 & INJURE 212 when an EF5 tornado ravaged Moore, Oklahoma, and adacent areas, with peak winds at 210 miles per hour, part of a larger system which produced several other tornadoes across the Great Plains over the previous two days, including five that struck portions of Central Oklahoma on May 19.

-The increase in wind speed increases the momentum of storm fronts and the Coreolis Force powers anticlockwise rotation of storm cells of ionized droplets which transform the angular momentum of moving charges into moments and sum of moments into a dipole field along the rotation axis which attracts cloud droplets toward the ground.
+The increase in wind speed after geomagnetic storms increases the momentum of moving storm cells and the Coreolis Force powers anticlockwise rotation of storm cells of ionized droplets which transform the angular momentum of moving charges into moments and sum of moments into a dipole field along the rotation axis which attracts cloud droplets toward the ground.

 supercell hook

-Storm fronts trap electrons on cloud and ground surfaces which induce like charge in the same instant on field lines of twin phase electrons which drape cloud and ground surfaces between cycles.
-Like charges induced in the same instant are electrically repelled and cloud electrons repel ground charge from rainshadow surfaces, inducing a voltage potential which attracts cloud electrons to rainshadow surfaces.
+Electrified storm fronts charge cloud and ground surfaces with electrons which induce like charge in the same instant on field lines of twin phase electrons, draping cloud and ground surfaces between cycles.
+Like charges induced in the same instant are electrically repelled and electrified storm cells repel ground charge from rainshadow surfaces, inducing a voltage potential attracting cloud electrons to rainshadow surfaces.

 Tornado dynamics